top of page

 POC vs. MVP | What's the Difference?

 In the world of product development, the terms Proof of Concept (POC) and Minimum Viable Product (MVP) are often used, but they serve different purposes and are used in distinct contexts.
-Understanding the differences between POC and MVP is crucial for making informed decisions about which approach to take at various stages of product development.
+Understanding the differences between POC vs. MVP is crucial for making informed decisions about which approach to take at various stages of product development.
 This blog post will delve into these differences and provide guidance on when to choose POC versus MVP.

 Proof of Concept (POC): Validating Feasibility